nepo-dev/nepo.dev/posts/reverse-engineer-android-app-api.md

 ### Install MITM proxy

 Now we will install and configure our proxy.
-We will be using **[mitmproxy](https://mitmproxy.org)**, an MIT licensed open source tool built just for this.
+We will be using **[mitmproxy](https://mitmproxy.org)**, an MIT licensed open source tool built just for MITM attacks.

-It can easily be installed in Arch with:
+It can easily be installed from Arch's official repositories with:

 ```bash
 pacman -Sy mitmproxy
 ```

-It seems on Ubuntu you will need to install pip and then install mitmproxy using pip.
+It seems on Ubuntu you will need to install pip and then install mitmproxy using it.

 ```bash
 sudo apt install python3-pip
 sudo pip3 install mitmproxy
 ```

-On Mac, just use brew:
+On Mac, just use brew again:

 ```bash
 brew install mitmproxy